CUEDOS/helix_docs/docs/source/simple_examples.rst

 1. Offboard Velocity Command
 =====================
-Target velocity can be sent to each flight controller on each drone by offboard velocity commands of MAVSDK.
+Target velocity can be sent to each flight controller on each drone by offboard velocity commands of MAVSDK in North-East-Down coordination system.To send this command, you can assign target_velocity in path_following method as the velocity you want.
 ::

     import json